-Figure 10: Measuring memory capacity.
-The linear readout is trained to recover inputs from 10s ago.
-Then the input stream and the controller output are split into 10 s segments and the correlation of each output segment with the prior input segment is calculated, at all available points in time.
+Figure 10.
+Measuring memory capacity.
+The linear readout is trained to recover inputs from 10 s ago.
+Then the input stream and the controller output are split into 10-s segments, and the correlation of each output segment with the prior input segment is calculated at all available points in time.
 The correlation of the input streams from the two periods is also shown as a baseline.
-The legend for all four plots is shown in (a). (a) Controller A, trial 5 (catch). (b) Controller A, trial 18 (avoid). (c) Controller A1, trial 5 (catch). (d) Controller A1, trial 18 (avoid).
-In all plots the baseline trace indicates the zero-memory case and memory is the difference between network outputs and this baseline.
-Typically the baseline is high and the network memory is therefore only small, but it should be noted that both networks successfully disambiguate the case when the baseline correlation switches sign and successfully track the sign of past inputs.
+The legend for all four plots is shown in (a). (a) Controller A, trial 5 (catch). (b) Controller A, trial 18 (avoid). (c) Controller AI, trial 5 (catch). (d) Controller AI, trial 18 (avoid).
+In all plots the baseline trace indicates the zero-memory case, and the memory is therefore small, but it should be noted that both networks successfully disambiguate the case when the baseline correlation switches sign and successfully track the sign of past inputs.